30 CSS Hero Sections

 Gradient Mesh — preview

 Tropical mesh gradient — overlapping radial blobs in mango, papaya, and dragon fruit on a warm coral base.
-The Stripe / Linear gradient hero, but turned up to a sunset.

 04 / 30